Now Reading

 People sliced the air with their hands as if cutting cane, shouting, “Where the fuck are the fire trucks? ¿Dónde está la ambulancia?”

-Juanito knelt over Conciencia’s body, “Wake up Conciencia.”
+Juanito knelt over Conciencia’s body, “Wake up Conciencia.
+Wake up.”

 The flesh of her chest was exposed like a pink carnation.
 There was a smell like burnt pork, burnt hair and another foul smell Juanito had never experienced before.
 One of the neighbors, Indio, got his car and helped Juanito carry Conciencia’s body into his car.
 “We’re taking her to the hospital ourselves,” Indio yelled.